 To create the morphing effect, Inglessis has connected the floor and the ceiling with a pulley system, comprising 400 chords that are hidden behind a mirrored screen at the back of the structure.
 As visitors step on the platform, it dips down and triggers the pulleys to tighten and lift the roof into a dome shape.

 Inglessis likens the system to a musical instrument.
 "It's like a large harp," she said.

-The thicknesses of the chords are varied so that the protrusion in the ceiling exaggerates the size of the imprint in the floor.
+The thicknesses of the pulleys translating the changes in tension in these chords are varied so that the protrusion in the ceiling exaggerates the size of the imprint in the floor.

 "The ratio of the different radii of the different pulleys allows that translation to be multiplied by four," Inglessis added.
 "It pulls up the ceiling in the same way, mirroring exactly every step that you make and shift of weight that you create to open up and shift in form and colour and in light, at the same time."

 The leather-like skin is made from a mixture of rubber and concrete and is coloured dark red, picking up on the hues of the brick walls that encase A/D/O's yard.
 The material is water-jet cut with markings that form a honeycomb pattern and make it supple enough to move.
 The punctures also allow natural light to filter through.